Integral Of Ln X 2 X

 Conclusion

-In summary, solving the integral of ln(x²) dx requires a combination of logarithmic properties and integration by parts.
+The short version: solving the integral of ln(x²) dx requires a combination of logarithmic properties and integration by parts.
 By simplifying the integrand using logarithmic properties and then applying integration by parts, we can find the antiderivative to be 2x * ln(x) - 2x + C. Mastering this technique not only helps in solving similar integrals but also strengthens your understanding of calculus as a whole.

 Now that you've gained a deeper understanding of how to solve ∫ ln(x²) dx, put your knowledge to the test.
-Try solving similar problems, explore more complex integrals, and don't hesitate to delve deeper into the world of calculus.
+So try solving similar problems, explore more complex integrals, and don't hesitate to delve deeper into the world of calculus.
 Share your insights and experiences in the comments below, and let's continue learning together!